Assignment & Evaluation - Ranked

 - The Chair meets with their Faculty members, and in consideration of the assignment from the last fiscal year, discusses the evaluation score for that annual assignment.
 The Departments load the evaluation scores from the Chair and the APT Committee into the form for each Faculty member.
 This can be done directly in SharePoint.

 Evaluation Certification by the Chair:

 Once the Department has finished the evaluations for each Faculty member, the Chair sends a certification (memo or email) that the Department evaluations are completed.
 See annually established timeline for the deadline to provide the Certification.

 Evaluations by the Vice Deans:

-Vice Deans provide evaluations to each Faculty member who has an Assignment within their area of responsibility.
+Vice Deans may provide evaluations to each Faculty member who has an Assignment within their area of responsibility.
 Their evaluation efforts occur while the Department process is underway and they are able to load the scores directly in the SharePoint site.
-The Vice Deans will complete their reviews and load their ratings for each faculty member into the SharePoint Evaluation site based on the annually established timeline.
+The Vice Deans can complete their reviews and load their ratings for each faculty member into the SharePoint Evaluation site based on the annually established timeline.